spectrocloud/librarium/docs/docs-content/getting-started/gcp/update-k8s-cluster.md

 created and click on the **three-dot Menu** to display the **Delete** button.
 Select **Delete** and confirm the selection to remove the cluster profile.

-Repeat the same steps to the delete the cluster profile named with the pattern `[cloud provider]-profile-api`.
+Repeat the same steps to the delete the cluster profile named `gcp-profile-api`.

 ## Wrap-Up

 In this tutorial, you created two clusters and cluster profiles.
-After the clusters deployed to your chosen cloud provider, you updated one cluster profile in through three different methods: create a new cluster profile version, update a cluster profile in place, and cluster profile overrides.
+After the clusters deployed to your GCP, you updated one cluster profile in through three different methods: create a new cluster profile version, update a cluster profile in place, and cluster profile overrides.
 After you made your changes, the Hello Universe application functioned as a three-tier application with a REST API backend server.

 Cluster profiles provide consistency during the cluster creation process, as well as when maintaining your clusters.
 They can be versioned to keep a record of previously working cluster states, giving you visibility when updating or